Menachem Genack: Work with New Jersey Governor Corzine

-In 2006, Rabbi Genack delivered the Benediction at the Inaugural ceremony for Governor Jon S. Corzine in Trenton.
-He then served on the Governor-Elect’s transition team for the Department of Corrections, the second largest item in the New Jersey budget.
+In 2006, Rabbi Genack delivered the Benediction at the inaugural ceremony for Governor Jon Corzine in Trenton.
+He was on the governor-elect's transition team for the Department of Corrections, the second largest item in the New Jersey budget.

 Dialogue with former President Bill Clinton

 In 1993 Rabbi Genack wrote Letters to President Clinton: Biblical Lessons on Faith and Leadership, a written dialogue between Rabbi Genack and former President Bill Clinton over a period of 15 years.
 The two men met when then-governor Clinton was just beginning his road to the White House.
 The rabbi began sending Clinton brief essays highlighting spiritual insights from the Bible to help him navigate difficult decisions and issues.
 During his second term, the president asked Rabbi Genack to write these pieces more regularly and formally, and the rabbi invited Bible scholars, political leaders, scientists, clergy members, and laypeople to contribute.